GregBlair/HexedMFC/README.md

 Note: Block counts 1 and 2 are trivial with only one possible piece.
 8 blocks can enclose an empty space.
 I plan to explore higher block counts if the 7 block solutions are interesting.

 Note: Over the decades, I have only generated 1 solution using the actual puzzle.
-My brain always gets distracted with the ideas brough forth in this code solution.
+My brain always gets distracted with the ideas brought forth in this code solution.
 A good friend had his first solution in about 3 minutes, also providing some motivation.